 - UVB phototherapy: A special light panel emits UV rays to treat skin.

 - PUVA therapy: Combines UV light with light-sensitizing medicine.

 - Goeckerman or Ingram therapy: Combines UV light with topicals.

 Side effects may include red, dry, and itchy skin similar to sunburns.
 PUVA may also cause nausea, headache, and fatigue.

 Lasers clear patches of moderate psoriasis with strong doses of light.
 This leaves the surrounding skin untouched.
-Laser therapy usually requires multiple sessions.
+Laser therapy usually requires multiple sessions but will not work for everyone.
 Studies suggest that treated skin may stay clear from several months to up to a year.
 Treatment can result in short-term swelling, redness, and a burning feeling.

 You might be able to take medicines by mouth if you can't use topicals or have light therapy, or if those treatments don't work.
 These drugs work by slowing the growth of skin cells.
 Common oral drugs include acitretin (Soriatane), cyclosporine (Gengraf, Neoral, Sandimmune), and methotrexate (Rheumatrex, Trexall).
 But the side effects can be serious and may include liver or kidney damage.

 Biologics treat moderate or severe psoriasis by injection or IV.
 They block the action of the cells that cause psoriasis.
 Biologics can be an option if other treatments have not worked.
 A biologic might raise your risk of infection because it blocks part of the immune system.
 Side effects may include breathing infections, irritation at the injection spot, and flu-like symptoms.
 Biologics include adalimumab (Humira), alefacept (Amevive), etanercept, (Enbrel), golimumab (Simponi), infliximab (Remicade), and ustekinumab (Stelara).

 Treatment and Pregnancy